 In addition to improving readability and maintainability, clean coding practices contribute to website performance.
 Clean code minimizes redundancy and eliminates unnecessary components, resulting in cleaner, faster executables.
 It further ensures that your website has shorter load times, providing a better user experience.

 Moreover, clean coding practices make your website more resilient to bugs and errors.
-By following principles such as DRY (Don't Repeat Yourself) and KISS (Keep It Simple, Stupid), developers can reduce the complexity of the code, making it less prone to errors and easier to test and debug.
+By following principles such as DRY (Don’t Repeat Yourself) and KISS (Keep It Simple, Stupid), developers can reduce the complexity of the code, making it less prone to errors and more accessible to test and debug.

 Regular Audits and Performance Checks: Ensuring Optimal Website Functionality

 Regular audits and performance checks are crucial in maintaining and optimizing a small business website.
-These checks offer insights into your website's current status, enabling you to identify issues or areas for improvement.
-They should be comprehensive, assessing the site's SEO, user and customer experience, load times, security, and mobile optimization.
+These checks offer insights into your website’s current status, enabling you to identify issues or areas for improvement.
+They should comprehensively assess the site’s SEO, user, and customer experience, load times, security, and mobile optimization.

 Performance checks typically involve testing your website’s speed, as slow load times can deter visitors and negatively impact your search engine ranking.
 Tools like Google’s PageSpeed Insights can provide valuable data on your site’s performance and offer suggestions for improvement.

 On the other hand, website audits tend to be more in-depth, examining the website’s structure, content, and SEO.
 This may include checking for broken links, ensuring all meta tags and descriptions are in place, verifying that your content is optimized for target keywords, and assessing the site’s overall navigation and design.